 Born in 1919 in Los Angeles, she first made a name for herself while appearing in an L.A. production of the musical Meet The People.
 As legend has it, her opening night jitters grew into full-fledged stage fright, to the point where she could do little more onstage than sing with a completely blank, frozen expression on her face.
 It was a hit with the audience, who assumed she was doing it as a gag.

-Soon afterward, she got her big break when MGM signed her as a contract player in 1940.
+She got her big break in 1940 when MGM signed her as a contract player.
 Just before beginning her stay at studio, she appeared on Broadway in the Jimmy Durante review Keep Off the Grass.
 Variety described her as “a deadpan singer who convulses the audience by removing the ecstasy from high pressure music.”

 However, MGM either didn’t know quite what to do with Virginia, or simply chose to use her in a severely limited capacity.
 Her sole requirement, more often than not, was to sing a novelty song or two in her trademark style, and perhaps toss a few pithy one-liners, without having much involvement in the plot.
 But she never failed to shine with the limited screen time she was given, and succeeded in making a name for herself among movie-goers with the opportunities she had.